Top Photos of India Part 1: Places

-I set out to post my top 10 photos of my recent trip to India and quickly realized I could never accomplish that.
-Here are my top 18 photos of places, buildings, cityscapes and landscapes from India and later I will post favorite photos of people.
+I decided to make a top 10 photos post, but quickly realized I could never narrow down my choices to a mere ten.
+Instead, here are my top 18 photos of places, buildings, cityscapes and landscapes from India and later I will post my favorite photos of people.
 I hope you enjoy.
-It may not be a top 10 list but at least you don’t have to sit through a slideshow presentation of the 5322 photos that I took.

 India’s largest mosque, the Jama Masjid in old Delhi.
 It can hold 20,000 worshippers at one time.